draddo11/100-days-of-code/r2-log.md

 ## R2D74
 Continued with angular and javascipt section on the mobile web specialist
 ## R2D75
-worked on angulare directive  angualr-if
+worked on angulare directive  angualr-if (directives ) for angular

+## R2D76
+Wrked on more intro to angular